swimlane/gulp-dotnet/README.md

-# ASPNET5 Gulp Plugin
+# DOTNET Core Gulp Plugin

-GulpJS plugin for ASPNET5 / DNX / DNU / Kestrel that is cross-platform.
+GulpJS plugin for DOTNET CORE ( ASPNET5 / DNX / DNU ) Kestrel that is cross-platform.
 This plugin does the following:

 - Build
 - Update